CLIENT INFORMATION SYSTEM (PREVIOUSLY SINGLE REGISTRATION)

 - Once-off mandates – how does it work?
 In exceptional circumstances e.g. incapacitated clients, an individual may be appointed to act on a taxpayer’s behalf once off.
 The individual appointed must have a signed power of attorney to request a service each time they visit a branch.

-Top Tip: The individual who will act on the taxpayer’s behalf must be registered with SARS.
+Top Tip: The individual who will act on the taxpayer’s behalf must be registered as an entity with SARS but not necessarily for a tax type.

-- When you are more than 200 km distance from nearest SARS branch.
-To check your distance to your nearest branch or mobile unit, click here.
+- Where distance of the taxpayer from the SARS branch is more than 200km.
+To check your distance to your nearest branch click here.

 - For normal first time registrations, tax practitioners can only do it if accompanied by the taxpayer.